MunazzaJaved/codeAlpha_tasks/README.md

-# codeAlpha_tasks...write task anme to access that task live!!..
+# codeAlpha_tasks...write task name in url to access that task live!!..